greysch/greysch.github.io/README.md

 # About Me

 I was formerly a professional electrician, plumber, and carpenter.
 I decided to quit life in the trades to pursue my life-long hobby as an computer enthusiast and start acting upon the many software and app ideas I've saved over the years.
 So far, I'm loving the switch!
 I'm currently 28!
+My end goals are to own a self-sufficient homestead.
 ## My interests:

 * I'm mostly interested in self-improvement, gardening, hiking, foraging, exercise, reading, and most recently, **programming**.